FoggyFinder/FSharpCoreRtTest/README.md

 **.NET Native:** works by default.

 Documentation: [Serialization and Metadata](https://docs.microsoft.com/en-us/dotnet/framework/net-native/serialization-and-metadata).
-But if you use NewtonSoft.Json you don't have to edit your rd.file (at least currently) cause specification for this library is included by default.
+But if you use NewtonSoft.Json you don't have to edit your rd.file (at least currently) because the specification for this library is included by default.

 **CoreRT:** requires rd.xml.